lifesfun101/Offensive-Security/README.md

 # #man
 This repository is dedicated to offensive security.
 I started my journey on that path in February, 2019.
-I don't claim to know anything, better yet consider I know nothing about it.
+I don't claim to be an expert in this field.
+I'm just an enthusiast who would like to help others on the same journey.
 Throughout this repository I will be sharing things I found useful myself.
 These "things" will include:
 * variety of tools
 * variety of tactics
 * variety scripts I wrote
 * variety of scripts someone else wrote and I found useful (with appropriate creditation)
+* [walkthrough](https://github.com/lifesfun101/Offensive-Security/tree/master/Walkthroughs) tutorials to vulnerable systems from Vulnhub and HackTheBox
-* links to other pages that i stumbled upon in my journey and found helpful
+* links to other pages that I stumbled upon in my journey and found helpful
 * etc.

-I might eventually post a walkthrough to a few boxes I break, be it hackthebox or vulnhub.

 I really hope my contributions on this page will help others along the way and save them quite some time as well